syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/button/EJ2_ASP.MVC/types-and-styles.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Types And Styles in ##Platform_Name## Button Component
-description: Learn here all about Types And Styles of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Types And Styles in Syncfusion ##Platform_Name## Button component and more.
 platform: ej2-asp-core-mvc
 control: Types And Styles
 publishingplatform: ##Platform_Name##